Tools4everBV/HelloID-Conn-Prov-Target-Eduarte-Employee/README.md

 # HelloID-Conn-Prov-Target-Eduarte-Medewerker

 > [!IMPORTANT]
-> This connector is not tested with HelloID or with a Eduarte environment!

-> [!IMPORTANT]
-> This connector is not completly finished, it's still required to create the compare in the update script.

-> [!IMPORTANT]
 > This repository contains the connector and configuration code only.
 The implementer is responsible to acquire the connection details such as username, password, certificate, etc. You might even need to sign a contract or agreement with the supplier before implementing this connector.
 Please contact the client's application manager to coordinate the connector requirements.

 <p align="center">